-Most surgeries are done under local anaesthetic.
+Most operations are done under local anaesthetic.
 This means you will be awake during surgery.
-You will have a few injections in your toe or ankle.
-Local anaesthetic has a lower risk than general anaesthesia (going to sleep).
+You will have a few injections at the ankle.
+Local anaesthetic has a lower risk than general anaesthetic (going to sleep).
 The anaesthetic takes away pain but not the feeling of touch, temperature and vibration.
 You should not feel any pain during surgery.
-You will feel the surgeon touching your foot.
-The local anaesthetic will wear off about 3 to 10 hours after surgery.
+You will feel the surgeon touching the foot.
+The local anaesthetic will wear off at about 3 to 10 hours after surgery.

-In some cases, you and your surgeon may feel that it is better for you to have surgery under general anaesthesic.
-This will be discussed with you before your surgery.
+In some cases, you and your surgeon may feel that it is better for you to have your surgery under general anaesthetic.
+This will be discussed with you beforehand.
 You will also get information leaflet 870: 'Having a general anaesthetic' to explain what this involves.
-This is also available on YourHealth at https://yourhealth.leicestershospitals.nhs.uk/
+Available on https://yourhealth.leicestershospitals.nhs.uk/